Controllable Inputs

 Senior leaders that are new to Amazon are often surprised by how little time we spend discussing actual financial results or debating projected financial outputs.
 To be clear, we take these financial outputs seriously, but we believe that focusing our energy on the controllable inputs to our business is the most effective way to maximize financial outputs over time.2

 Between shipping a feature and seeing it move revenue lies a long chain of confounders: competitive dynamics, market conditions, sales cycles, pricing decisions.
-In enterprise the problem compounds: new features get rolled into existing contracts at renewal, sales uses them in conversations, deals close, and no one knows whether the feature mattered.
+In enterprise the problem is worse: new features get rolled into existing contracts at renewal.
+No one knows whether the feature mattered.
 By the time the signal reaches the team that built it, it’s noise.
-Optimizing for an outcome you can’t measure or control is hoping you get lucky, which is most of what quarterly planning rewards.

 “Books need to be at least 50% cheaper.”
 When the marginal cost of delivering bits is zero, a digital book should cost half the physical one; build tools that reduce the cost of getting a book to a reader such that at 50% of the current price, authors still earn more than before.

 “Better than physical books.”
 People have read the same way since paper was invented; changing a behavior that old requires magical experiences, and unless a feature is magical, err on the side of the physical book.
-It took Amazon four and a half years to ship the first Kindle because of that tenet.
+It took Amazon more than three years to ship the first Kindle because of that tenet.

 “Bring authors closer to readers.”
 Remove every barrier between author and reader without compromising value for the reader.
-That tenet eventually produced Kindle Direct Publishing, now larger by annual revenue than Penguin Random House.
+That tenet eventually produced Kindle Direct Publishing, which let authors reach readers without a publisher at all.

-Each tenet is a controllable input in disguise: “50% cheaper” points a team at cost levers, “better than physical” tells the hardware team when to ship and when to wait, and “authors closer to readers” names the intermediaries the platform team should remove.
-A good tenet makes tradeoffs explicit and points to controllable inputs; a bad one (“build scalable systems”) applies to every team and tells none of them what to do next.
-The hierarchy matters: when two tenets conflict, the one listed first wins, which means the ordering is itself a prioritization framework the team can apply without a meeting.
+Each tenet is a controllable input in disguise.
+“50% cheaper” points a team straight at cost levers, “better than physical” tells the hardware team when to ship and when to hold, and “authors closer to readers” names the middlemen the platform team should be trying to cut out.
+A good tenet makes the tradeoff explicit and points at something a team can actually move, where a bad one like “build scalable systems” could be pinned on any team in the company.

-Jim Collins describes the Amazon flywheel session in Turning the Flywheel (2019), a monograph extending the flywheel concept from Good to Great.
+Jim Collins describes the autumn 2001 session with Bezos and his executive team in Turning the Flywheel (2019), a monograph extending the flywheel concept from Good to Great.
+The napkin sketch of Amazon’s virtuous cycle is recounted in Brad Stone, The Everything Store (2013).

 Jeff Bezos, 2009 Letter to Shareholders, Amazon.com, Inc.